 Weighted Squat (Weight Exercise)

 A note about safety: Weighted exercise tends to carry more risk, so it’s incredibly important that you know your limits and can pace yourself in order to avoid any injury.
-If you’re not sure where to begin, start small with the weights and slowly increase over time.
+If you’re not sure where to begin, start light with the weights and slowly increase over time.
 One preventative measure that helps with weight training is wearing protection, such as a back brace to protect you from a back injury.

 However, whether you’re heavy weight lifting or bodyweight training, it’s important to warm up before each exercise.
-While warming up may only sound essential to strength training and weightlifting, it’s important for any workout that involves movement and muscle engagement.
+While warming up may only sound essential to functional strength training and weightlifting, it’s important for any workout that involves movement and muscle engagement.
 The benefits of warming up before a workout are important to getting blood flow and for muscle recovery.

 To Use Weights Or Not To Use Weights?
 (That’s up to you!)